 Systematically top with remaining ingredients.
 Because you have so many ingredients, you don’t need to load them on.
 Just a nice amount.
 Your tortilla should be filled with toppings but not so full they're building up over each other.
 Go easy on the jalapenos if you don’t like too much heat.

 - Roll the tortilla up like a cigar.
 A big fat cream cheese filled cigar.

 Lay seam side down on a cookie sheet and bake for 20-30 minutes at 350 degrees.
 For extra crispiness brush the antojitos with olive oil before cooking.

 Once the antojito is cooked and has cooled slightly, slice on the diagonal into 6 to 8 pieces.
 Serve with sour cream.

 It’s important to dice all the ingredients very small and evenly so they cook through.
 If they’re too big they’ll be uncooked and crunchy.
 You may have some leftover ingredients (red onions and peppers) and may need to dice up some more (pickled jalapenos).

-Now, there are things I know about Uncle Shifty that I can never unknow so please, do me a favour and share this recipe with everyone you know.
+There are things I now know about Uncle Shifty that I can never unknow so please, do me a favour and share this recipe with everyone you know.
 It will ease my mind to know that what I have endured will have helped at least one person to have a tasty snack.